 So, what about the release date?
 Well, as I just mentioned, The Paleo Approach is the longest and most technical book that my publisher has ever published.
 It is about twice as long as The Paleo Solution or Practical Paleo.
 In fact, we are still being forced into formatting choices by that 480 page maximum.
 This is a BIG book (because it’s just so jam packed with information!).
 Just the first round of editing took three months (it would normally take about three weeks!).
 The graphic design is immensely complicated as well as being absolutely critical because great illustrations and design will make my explanations completely understandable and terrible illustrations will confuse and alienate people.
 We have contracted a medical illustrator to do some of the technical illustrations and I am actually illustrating the majority of the technical illustrations myself.
 This turn of events transpired in July when we realized that what I felt was needed in terms of illustration were too technical and specific for anyone to be able to reproduce even if working from my sketches.
 The choice was have a medical illustrator move in with me for a month or two or have me do the illustrations myself.
 Well, it just so happens that I’m an amateur artist and completely capable of making fantastic medical illustrations (if you saw my AHS13 talk or follow me on Instagram, you’ve already seen some previews).
 But, they are time consuming–like seriously time consuming.
 So, not only has every step since the manuscript was actually completed way back in mid-May taken double or triple or even longer than it would for most books, but the number of jobs on my plate has increased dramatically, and frankly, there are only so many hours in my day.

 Once again, we had a choice: get the book done right or just get it done.
 It’s probably no surprise to you that I’m a perfectionist.
 Fortunately, my publisher is too and we both felt that overly rushing this process (which is funny to say because it’s still a crazy rush!) would do my book and all of you a disservice.
 But, everything is coming together and we were finally able to look at the pieces left to do and calculate how much longer it will be before the book can go to print.
-Guess what?
-The book will be going to print in just six weeks! (yeah yeah, I know six weeks from now was pretty much the original release date, but I’m just happy this beast is getting finished!).
 There’s a fixed amount of time between when a book is sent to printer and when it arrives on shelves that I have no control over.
-So, the new release date is December 24th, 2013!
-Just on time for Christmas and New Year’s Resolutions!
-The cookbook will be three months behind and is slated for release on March 25th, 2014.
-My publisher likes to joke that three months is the perfect spacing between books because it will take that long to read The Paleo Approach!
-But, the real reason for the three month delay is that I am human and do not have the ability to slow down the rotation of the Earth.
+So, the new release date is January 28th, 2014!
+The cookbook will be several months behind and is slated for release on August 26th, 2014.
+My publisher likes to joke that several months is the perfect spacing between books because it will take that long to read The Paleo Approach!
+But, the real reason for the delay is that I am human and do not have the ability to slow down the rotation of the Earth.

 While I frantically work to meet my deadlines over the next 6 weeks (er, 4 months), I’m also working on another big project to coincide with the release of The Paleo Approach.
 This project is still in its infancy, so I can’t say any more than that right now, but I can tell you that it is geared toward helping people actually implement the Paleo Approach.